 Move the legend to any one of the four sides or to a custom position.

 The default shape, size, and appearance of legend icons and text can be customized.

 Render a legend as a bar and customize the positions of its labels as needed.

 Use gradient colors as the legend bar background to show changes in regional data.

 Highlight a tile to focus on a selected area.
-Use functionalities during this interaction, like page transitions, showing detailed information about a selected area, and more.
+Use functionalities during this interaction, like page transitions and showing detailed information about a selected area.

-Display additional information about a tile using a completely customizable tooltip for the Treemap widget.
+Display additional information about a tile using a completely customizable tooltip.